Aryan Khan to stay in NCB custody till October 7 in drugs case, says court

 The Narcotics Control Bureau had seized 13 grams of cocaine, 5 grams of mephedrone, 21 grams of charas, 22 pills of MDMA (ecstasy) and Rs 1,33,000 from the cruise ship.

-The agency had on Sunday also interrogated five individuals – Ismeet Singh, Nupur Sarika, Mohak Jaswal, Vikrant Chhoker and Gomit Chopra, according to ANI.
+The agency had on Sunday also interrogated five people – Ismeet Singh, Nupur Sarika, Mohak Jaswal, Vikrant Chhoker and Gomit Chopra, according to ANI.

-NCB chief SN Pradhan had said on Sunday that the raid resulted after investigations conducted over two weeks, ANI reported.
+NCB chief SN Pradhan had said on Sunday that the raids were the result of a two-week investigation, ANI reported.
 “We acted on specific intelligence inputs, involvement of some Bollywood links has come to light,” he said.